mchandler13/BoulderView/README.md

 Most people would say that a Tweet is simply anything posted on Twitter (usually text or a picture).
 In reality, a Tweet contains a great deal of information, ranging from geographic information to the time of the tweet.
 We call this **metadata**, and it can be extremely useful.

 ### Gathering Data
 I made a data pull every hour, and loaded it into a .txt file, gaining roughly 1000 lines at each pull.
-I specified my pull to tweets containing information relevant to Boulder, like #Boulder or #FolsonField.
+I specified my pull to tweets containing information relevant to Boulder, like #Boulder or #FolsomField.
 Much of this data would be missing information, such as latitude/longitude.
 Also, many of the rows would be repeats, so I will need to drop them upon reading them into my database.
 Due to the fact that Twitter only allows me to scrape Tweets up to 1 week ago, my dataset will be relatively small.

 ### Building The Dataset